 If your mom was like mine, you’ve been a card-carrying member of the Clean Plate Club since you were a kid.
-Granted, cleaning that plate isn’t the best thing for the health of people eating the standard American diet (being on a whole-food, plant-based diet is another story).
-But no matter the diet, Mom was right to introduce you to the club for one simple reason: food waste.
+Granted, cleaning that plate isn’t the healthiest thing for people eating a standard American diet, but what about people following a whole food, plant-based (WFPB) lifestyle?
+Was Mom right to introduce you to the club?

-Estimates from the USDA indicate that 30 to 40 percent of food is wasted in this country.
-One recent study showed that the average American trashes about a pound of food every day.
-The shocker from that study?
-Folks who eat higher-quality diets waste greater amounts of food, thanks in part to fruits and vegetables.
+Estimates from the United States Department of Agriculture (USDA) indicate that thirty to forty percent of food is wasted in this country.
+One recent study showed that the average American trashes about a pound of food every day.[1]
+The shocker from that study was that folks who eat higher-quality diets often waste more food due to wasted fruits and vegetables.
+(The inherent wastefulness of producing unhealthy food products complicates this analysis, but that is, perhaps, a separate issue.)

-While food waste places an obvious dent in the wallet–a family of four pitches at least $1,500 in food waste annually–there’s a bigger issue, namely climate change.
-In this country, food is the biggest contributor to landfills, and as it decomposes, that food produces methane, a greenhouse gas 86 times more potent than carbon dioxide, according to the National Resources Defense Council (NRDC).
-There’s also concern about the costs associated with food waste, including the cost in water, cropland, and energy used to produce the food.
-All of these are reasons the United States set a goal to reduce food loss and waste by 50 percent by 2030.
+While food waste places an obvious dent in the wallet—a family of four pitches at least $1,500 in food waste annually—there is a bigger issue: climate change.
+In the US, food is the biggest contributor to landfills, and as it decomposes, it produces methane, a greenhouse gas 86 times more potent than carbon dioxide, according to the Natural Resources Defense Council (NRDC).
+The costs associated with food waste are also concerning, including resource, land, and energy costs.

-Yet you don’t have to wait for the government to act.
-You can become a food waste warrior by taking charge of your family’s waste.
-I’m proud to admit that although it’s just my husband and me (and cat and dog) in my house, food rarely gets wasted.
-That’s not to say we don’t waste some, especially the parts of produce that are usually deemed inedible, but our trash output is low.
-Here are some of the strategies I’ve found useful in cutting food waste:
+The United States has set a goal to halve food loss and waste by 2030, but you don’t have to wait for the government before taking action yourself.
+You can become a food waste warrior today by taking charge of your family’s waste.
+I’m proud to admit that, although it’s just my husband and me (and our cat and dog), food rarely gets wasted in my house.
+That’s not to say we don’t waste some, especially the parts of produce usually deemed inedible, but our trash output is low.
+Here are seven strategies I’ve found useful for cutting food waste.

 1. Inventory Your Fridge

-Wasting less food starts by tracking what’s in your kitchen, including the food in your fridge.
-Although I do this manually every few days, you can also use apps like OLIO and Chefling that track what you have in your fridge and alert you to foods that need to be used soon.
-Some even suggest recipes based on what’s in your fridge.
-You can even designate a bin or box in your refrigerator to store the foods that are closest to their expiration date so that they don’t get buried behind other foods.
+Wasting less food starts by tracking what’s in your kitchen.
+Although I do this manually every few days, you can also use apps like OLIO and Chefling to track what is in your fridge.
+You can set these apps up to alert you when foods are close to spoiling, and some apps even suggest recipes based on what’s in your fridge.
+Having a clear organizational strategy also helps.
+For instance, you can designate a bin or box in your refrigerator for foods that are closer to expiring so that they don’t get buried behind other foods.

 2. Don’t Regard Dates as the Law